-

 Criminal Sexual Conduct (CSC)

 Under Michigan law, the crimes of sexual assault, rape, and other sexual misconduct crimes are categorized under the term “Criminal Sexual Conduct” (CSC).
-CSC crimes will vary depending upon the facts of the case, the conduct that was alleged, the age of the victim, and other factors.
-In Michigan, CSC crimes are placed into four groupings, or “degrees”.
-The degrees range upward toward more serious actions and more significant penalties.
+The charges and potential penalties for CSC crimes will vary depending upon the facts of the case, the conduct that was alleged, the age of the victim, and other factors.
+Below are some examples of what will be considered criminal sexual conduct, although the category is not limited to the following:

 A conviction of any of the CSC crimes, no matter what degree, can cause serious consequences to the alleged defendant, and should be taken seriously.
 The best course of action is to immediately hire an experienced Michigan sexual conduct criminal defense lawyer.
 You need someone on your side fighting to protect your rights and to make sure you have the best defense possible.